KingCritch/KingCritch/README.md

 - 👋 Hi, I’m @KingCritch
 - 👀 I’m interested in ... learning front end and back end web dev.
 - 🌱 I’m currently learning ...
-Tackling the Odin Project - wish me luck!
+Front End Web Development, if you have any pointers please reach out!
 - 💞️ I’m looking to collaborate on ...
 Nothing currently, but maybe in the future!
 - 📫 How to reach me ... clayton.critchfield@gmail.com